 The effects of drug addiction on family members can also cause codependency.
 It is an issue that often arises in spouses of addicts.
 The concept of codependency became widely popular during the 1980s.
 Broadly, it refers to an individual who is overly involved with another person to the point of dysfunction.
 When discussing codependency in addiction, the term refers to individuals who put the needs of the addict before their own, even when it is detrimental to their own wellbeing.
 Codependent people will often defend and make excuses for the addict and will do anything to remain in his or her good graces, being sure not to raise their ire.9 Early on, the term was often reserved for the wives with alcoholic husbands and drug addicts who relied on their spouse for financial wellbeing.
 Though codependent people are usually spouses, anyone who has an established relationship with an addict can become codependent.

 No matter how old a parent’s kids are, discovering that your children have an addiction problem can be an unpleasant, rude awakening.
 It may cause mothers and fathers to question their parental abilities or decisions they’ve made.
 Parents of addicts, much like children of addicts, often blame themselves for the development of the substance use disorder.

-For teenagers and adolescents struggling with addiction, the problem can be perceived as being potentially more dangerous, with the child not evenly fully matured and so much of his or her life left ahead.
-This is also a critical time for addiction to be stopped before its grip is too strong.
+For teenagers and adolescents struggling with addiction, the problem can be perceived as being potentially more dangerous, because the child is not fully matured and has so much of his or her life ahead.
+This is also a critical time to try to stop the addiction before its grip is too strong.

 - Nine out of 10 Americans who meet the criteria for addiction began smoking, drinking or using other drugs before age 18.